Robinpig/Note/docs/CS/CN/TCP.md

 The total amount of data a sender has introduced into the network for which it has not yet received an acknowledgment is sometimes called the flight size, which is always less than or equal to W.
 In general, W can be maintained in either packet or byte units.

+> [!NOTE]
+>
-When TCP does not make use of selective acknowledgment, the restriction on W means that the sender is not permitted to send a segment with a sequence number greater than the sum of the highest acknowledged sequence number and the value of W.
+> When TCP does not make use of selective acknowledgment, the restriction on W means that the sender is not permitted to send a segment with a sequence number greater than the sum of the highest acknowledged sequence number and the value of W.
-A SACK TCP sender treats W somewhat differently, using it as an overall limit to the flight size.
+> A SACK TCP sender treats W somewhat differently, using it as an overall limit to the flight size.

+In addition, as we said before, we do not want W to be too big or too small—we want it to be set to about the **bandwidth-delay product (BDP)** of the network path, also called the *optimal window size*.

+This is the amount of data that can be stored in the network in transit to the receiver.
+It is equal to the product of the RTT and the capacity of the lowest capacity (“bottleneck”) link on the path from sender to receiver.
+Generally, the sending strategy is to keep the network busy by arranging to have an amount of data at least as large as the BDP in the network.
+Using an outstanding limit that substantially exceeds the BDP, however, is usually undesirable as it can lead to unwanted delays.
+On the Internet, determining the BDP for a connection can be challenging, given that routes, delay, and the level of statistical multiplexing (i.e., sharing of capacity) change as a function of time.

+Although handling congestion at the TCP sender is our primary area of interest, work has been done on handling the cases where congestion occurs on the reverse path, because of ACKs.
+In [RFC5690](https://datatracker.ietf.org/doc/rfc5690/) a method is introduced to inform a TCP receiver of the ACK ratio it should use (i.e., how many packets it should receive before sending an ACK).

 ### Congestion Control Algorithms

 Note that if acknowledgments arrive at a relatively slow rate (e.g., if the end-end path has high delay or contains a low-bandwidth link), then the congestion window will be increased at a relatively slow rate.
 On the other hand, if acknowledgments arrive at a high rate, then the congestion window will be increased more quickly.
-Because TCP uses acknowledgments to trigger (or clock) its increase in congestion window size, TCP is said to be self-clocking.
+Because TCP uses acknowledgments to trigger (or clock) its increase in congestion window size, TCP is said to be *self-clocking*.

 We now turn to the main two algorithms of TCP: slow start and congestion avoidance.
 These algorithms, based on the principles of packet conservation and ACK clocking.
-These algorithms do not operate at the same time—TCP executes only one at any given time, but it may switch back and forth between the two.
+**These algorithms do not operate at the same time—TCP executes only one at any given time, but it may switch back and forth between the two.**

 Fast recovery is recommended, but not required, for TCP senders.